Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Time-evolution after a quench

 The time-evolution of the impurity velocity for different initial velocities, and the corresponding boson density profiles are shown in Fig.~\ref{fig:Single_soliton}.
 Increasing the initial velocity from $V_0=0.65v$ to $V_0=0.9v$, the energy difference between the initial state and of the locally obtained polaron state, given by Eq.~(\ref{eq:PolaronEnergy}), increases.
 As a result, the emitted solitons become more energetic and characterised by a bigger boson density depletion, as shown in Fig.~\ref{fig:Single_soliton}.

 In Fig.~\ref{fig:aboveMc}, we observe that the system remains stuck in the metastable state during the time we have followed its dynamics.
 However, once the quantum fluctuations are taken into account, the system can tunnel from the metastable to the true ground state, and the emission of solitons can take place for initial velocities smaller than the initial velocity of the termination point of the blue branch.
-The latter is not the critical velocity for $M>M_c$, as explained in Sec.~\ref{sec:stationary1}.
+The latter is not the critical velocity for $M>M_c$ once the quantum fluctuations are taken into account, as explained in Sec.~\ref{sec:stationary1}.